Rubber Fatigue Mats

 Common Use Options

 Some people may choose to deploy these mats in a residential setting.
 It can be more comfortable to stand and prepare a meal or to stand at a craft table or workbench when using these rubber mats.
-They even work in a laundry room when trying to stack and fold clean clothes or to work with wet laundry.
+They even work in a laundry room when trying to stack and fold clean clothes or work with wet laundry.

 Installation Options